rroy1590/QueueUp/README.md

 ![Screenshot](http://i.imgur.com/yTyG4s9.png?2)
 ## Setup

 This project is configured to run on ios7/64 bit.
+UI only supports retina screens for now.

 It should run out of the box.

 ### In terminal